 QUALITYstarsNY is a project of the Early Childhood Advisory Council (ECAC), whose mission is to provide strategic direction and advice to the State of New York on early childhood issues.
 By monitoring and guiding the implementation of a range of strategies including QUALITYstarsNY, the ECAC supports New York in building a comprehensive and sustainable early childhood system that will ensure success for all New York's youngest citizens.

 The New York Early Childhood Professional Development Institute (PDI) coordinates the many different administrative aspects of QUALITYstarsNY.
-PDI manages staff and subcontractors that contribute to the various project processes including assessment, rating and quality improvements.
-Meet our QUALITYstarsNY Administrative Team here.
+The Institute manages staff and subcontractors that contribute to the various project processes including assessment, ratings, and quality improvements.

 Exploration of a Quality Improvement System (QIS) in New York State began in March 2005.
 The New York State Child Care Coordinating Council, now known as the Early Care and Learning Council (ECLC), with support from several private foundations, convened a group of about 50 diverse stakeholders representing child care, Head Start, prekindergarten providers, professional associations, academics, researchers, business, advocates, state and local government, public education, and child care resource and referral agencies.
 The committee explored how other states had approached QIS and discussed the opportunities and challenges in developing a QIS in New York.